jimpap-09/Queuing-Systems/README.md

 # Queuing-Systems
-This is a project about queing systems analysis, like M/M/1/K etc.
+This is a project about queuing systems analysis, like M/M/1/K etc.